adnanebrahimi/blog/cl24cgvk1013nopnv6gys29mv.md

 ## Config server.ts

 In the `server.ts` we are going to use isbot to detect whether the user-agent is a bot or not.
-In order to do that, we are going to import the package
+To do that, we are going to import the package

 ```ts
 import isbot from 'isbot';